List of Castlevania characters: Alucard

-Galamoth

-Galamoth (大魔王ガラモス, Daimaō Garamosu) (aka Garamoth) is the Lord of Space.
-He is originally from the Kid Dracula series.
-Sometime in the distant future, Galamoth tried to take over the Dracula's Castle to become the new Demonlord, but was defeated by Kid Dracula (Kid Dracula Famicom/Mobile phones).
-He tried to retake the castle again, but was defeated a second time (Kid Dracula GB).
-Galamoth later appeared as an optional boss in Symphony of the Night, located in the Floating Catacombs.
-Galamoth appeared in Aria of Sorrow as a soul that allowed Soma Cruz to see past areas blocked by time.

-He is referred to by name in Castlevania Judgment when the Time Reaper is defeated.
-He is implied to be the one who sent the Time Reaper back 10,000 years into the past destroy Dracula and erase his reign from the timeline.

-Rondo of Blood and Symphony of the Night

 Richter Belmont

 Richter Belmont (リヒター・ベルモンド, Rihitā Berumondo) has starred as a protagonist in Castlevania: Rondo of Blood (and its remakes), Symphony of the Night, and Akumajō Dracula: The Medal (an arcade medallion slot game).
 His first appearance is the main character in Castlevania: Rondo of Blood.
 In Symphony of the Night, a direct sequel which takes place five years later, he became a brainwashed primary antagonist; however, completing the game unlocks an option to play the entire game as Richter.
 However, there is an alternate ending to Symphony of the Night that suggests that he was the cause of Dracula's return.
 He is also playable in an extra mode in Castlevania: Portrait of Ruin.

 Hero of the Castlevania: Dracula X games and a major character in Castlevania: Symphony of the Night, Richter had to battle legions of Dracula's monsters to save his love interest Annette.
 In Symphony of the Night, Richter mysteriously disappears upon investigating Dracula's recently reconstructed castle.
 It is later revealed that he was brainwashed by Shaft, a dark priest and servant of Dracula.
 Players will end up facing Richter: physically defeating him will result in the game ending early, whereas freeing him from Shaft's control will continue the game.